Horticultural operative (vertical farming)

 Vertical farming means growing crops in indoors, in vertically stacked, soil-free layers.
 The highly controlled and protected nature of this type of growing means crops are produced all year round, in greater quantities and independently of normal growing seasons.

 As a vertical horticultural production operative, you’ll help look after crops at all stages of their development.
-This will include sowing, growing, harvesting and readying for distribution.
+This will include sowing, growing, harvesting, and preparing them for distribution.

 You’ll work in a team supervised by a team leader or farm/site manager.